 What is the Integrated Resource Plan?Seattle City Light's Integrated Resource Plan is a long-term plan that identifies how we plan to meet anticipated customer needs over the next 20 years.
 The IRP ensures that we meet our obligation to supply reliable electricity to customers at a reasonable cost and risk, while factoring in key environmental and social considerations.

 Since most new resources require significant lead times to build, electric utilities must plan ahead to be sure that the required resources will be in place when needed.
-Because integrated electricity systems are complex and capital-intensive, IRPs are typically based on load forecasts and resource options that extend well into the future.
+Because integrated electricity systems are complex and capital-intensive, IRPs are based on load forecasts and resource options that extend well into the future.
 Taking such a long-term view means that the IRP needs to be sufficiently flexible to respond to changing market conditions and future uncertainties.

 In developing its IRP, City Light is seeking the input of various interested parties, to help understand and appreciate their perspectives and preferences related to electricity options.
 As part of the IRP process, this input will be used to create a more comprehensive planning process, and create the framework for future input into energy planning initiatives.

-2016 Integrated Resource Plan
+2018 Integrated Resource Plan Progress Report

 Check out the May 19, 2016 Integrated Resource Plan Online Open House recording and learn how City Light is planning out your energy needs for the next 20 years.
 (To view the recording, enter your name and click the submit button.)